Spray painting and powder coating

 - Earth equipment and metal surfaces within three metres of the charged head of the spray gun used in electrostatic spraying.

-- Wear antistatic or conductive footwear to stop the build up of electrostatic charge.
-Avoid old footwear or footwear with paint, oil or wax stained soles.
+- Wear antistatic or conductive footwear to stop the build-up of electrostatic charge.
+Avoid old footwear or footwear with paint, oil, or wax-stained soles.

-- When cleaning the spray gun, check that the high voltage supply is switched off.
+- When cleaning the spray gun, check that the high-voltage supply is switched off.

 Ways to control hazards

-- Use mechanical ventilation systems and non-sparking tools (if there is a flammable atmosphere).
-If an air-supplied respiratory device is needed, protect the breathing line at all times.
+- If you’re using an air-supplied respiratory device, protect the breathing line at all times.